suvayu/suvayu/blog/2025-02-15-duckdb-julia-windows.md

 # A debugging journey into the unknown

 > [!NOTE]
-> The story isn't complete.
-There will be a concluding part when I actually fix the problem.
+> This is the first part of the story.
+The concluding [part](./2025-03-16-duckdb-mingw-inline-fn.md) discusses the fix.

 It all started with a colleague trying to update their Julia environment for one of our projects[^1].
 They could not update